Brain of Britain: Broadcast

 Brain of Britain was also broadcast on BBC World Service for many years; in fact, American talk show host David Letterman was a fan of the show, and invited 1993 winner Geoffrey Colton to appear on his talk show.
 However, some World Service broadcasts had cuts in them to fit the show as well as a news bulletin into the time slot, resulting in some apparent rules irregularities (for example, a contestant would be asked a question and give a correct answer, and then the next question would go to another contestant without it being the first contestant's fifth consecutive correct answer).

 Uncertain future

 The first heat of the 2024 series was broadcast on 1 September and the final on 22 December 2024.
 A new series, due to begin in September 2025, did not materialize.
 It was reported that the two BBC producers Paul Bajoria and Stephen Garner, together responsible for the BBC Radio 4 quizzes Counterpoint, Brain of Britain and Round Britain Quiz, had left the BBC.

-The BBC was said to be considering its options for these programmes.
+BBC Radio Commissioning issued an Invitation to Tender in July 2025, looking for production companies "to take on [...]
+Brain of Britain, and refresh it" for transmission in "approximately June 2026".
+Telltale Industries, working with David Bodycombe, produced the 2026 series with recording taking place in between May and July that year and broadcasts scheduled for July to November.

+The 2026 Semi-finals and Final were recorded at the Royal Birmingham Conservatoire on the weekend of July 25-26.